Q: I'm quite an advanced player, and I've taken many quartet courses before. Will "Basically Quartets" be too easy for me?

 Certainly.
 Again, the course is based on

 all chamber players.
-And there will be many opportunities to play
+There will be some opportunities to play

 quartets too, outside your group's rehearsal and coaching sessions.